Jean-Pierre ‘Johnny’ Famechon AM was inducted into the Sport Australia Hall of Fame in 1985 for his contribution to the sport of boxing.

-Johnny Famechon fought during the golden period of Australian boxing and became Australia’s third world boxing champion.
+Famechon, who fought during the golden period of Australian boxing, became Australia’s third world boxing champion.
 He was champion of the world at the same time as Lionel Rose, when boxing in Australia was enormously popular.
-Over his 20 year career he became known as a tough fighter, with a career record of 56 wins (20 by KO), 6 draws and 5 losses.
+Over his 10-year career he became known as a tough fighter, with a career record of 56 wins (20 by KO), 6 draws and 5 losses.
 With silky defensive skills, he was nicknamed ‘poetry in motion’ and his deft craftsmanship exemplified why boxing could be called the sweet science.

-He was inducted into the World Boxing Hall of Fame in Los Angeles in 1997.
+1997: Inducted into the World Boxing Hall of Fame

 2003: Inducted into the Australian Boxing Hall of Fame

 2018: Bronze statue unveiled in his hometown of Frankston, Victoria

 2022: Made a Member of the Order of Australia (AM)